sarah1122sy/Bone-Cancer-Detection/README.md

 It demonstrates the model’s excellent ability to distinguish between cancer and normal images, with an AUC of 0.97:

 <p align="center"> <img src="static/roc_curve.png" alt="ROC Curve" width="40%"> </p>

+## 🌍 Future Improvements

+**-** Integrate with real hospital systems for automated screening.

+**-** Add support for other cancer types.

+**-** Use advanced architectures like ResNet or EfficientNet for higher accuracy.

+**-** Build an admin dashboard for doctors to manage patient results.

+## 🧾 Notes

+**-** Dataset and model files are too large to be stored on GitHub.

+**-** All experiment notebooks and trained models are linked via Google Drive.

+**-** This project was developed as part of a Bachelor’s Graduation Project in Software Engineering.